1883 Proof Sovereign and 1883 Proof Half Sovereign struck at the Sydney Mint, offered as a pair for $250,000

 The Sydney Mint took control of its proof issues in 1871.

-The Sydney Mint produced one St George Proof Sovereign and one Shield Proof Sovereign in 1871.
-And one of the Proof Half Sovereign, the first year of the Young Head era and (proudly) the very first year that proofs were struck in Australia.
+The Sydney Mint produced a St George Proof Sovereign and a Shield Proof Sovereign in 1871.
+And a Proof Half Sovereign.
+It was the first year of the Young Head era and (proudly) the very first year that proofs were struck in Australia.
 No other examples are known.
-The 1871 Shield Proof Sovereign was offered at auction in 1888 and has never been sighted since, suggesting that it may have been acquired by an institution.
-The St George Proof Sovereign and Half Sovereign were also first sighted at auction in 1888 and are now held in a long-term holding in Canberra.
+The 1871 Shield Proof Sovereign was offered at a London auction in 1888 and has never been sighted since, suggesting that it may have been acquired by an institution.
+The 1871 St George Proof Sovereign and 1871 Proof Half Sovereign were also first sighted at the same London auction in 1888, and are now held in a long-term holding in Canberra.

-After a two-year hiatus, the Sydney Mint struck proofs in 1880, no doubt for the 1880 Melbourne International Exhibition.
-Proofs were struck in 1883, the mint's motivation perhaps the receipt of dies from the Royal Mint London for the 1857 sovereign.
-The Sydney Mint already had the '1883' dies and a decision was most likely made by the mint master to test both the '83 and the '57 dies.
-(The similarity in the styles of the two proofs is unmistakable.)
+After an eight-year hiatus, the Sydney Mint struck proofs in 1880, no doubt for the 1880 Melbourne International Exhibition.
+Proofs were again struck in 1883: a shield design proof sovereign and matching proof half sovereign.
+Official records show that the Sydney Mint received the dies for the 1857 sovereign in 1883.
+Already possessing the dies for the '1883' strike, it is not beyond the realms of possibility that the mint master decided to test both the '83 and the '57 dies by producing proofs.
+(The similarity in the styles, the richness and intensity of the two proofs, is unmistakable.)

-The Sydney Mint's approach to production of Coins of Record was modest in numbers and sparse in terms of the years in which they were struck, minting Coins of Record in the opening year of each era.
-And occasionally the closing year.
-Four years out of seventeen years in the Young Head era (one of which was struck to a specimen finish).
+The Sydney Mint's approach to production of Coins of Record was modest in numbers and sparse in terms of the years in which they were struck: four years out of seventeen in the Young Head era (one of which was struck to a specimen finish).
 Two years in the Jubilee era, one in the Veiled Head.
 One in Edward VII and five in the George V era, all of which were struck to a specimen finish.
+A total of thirteen years.

 From 1871 when the Sydney Mint took control over the striking of its proofs until it closed in 1926, the mint struck Coins of Record in only thirteen out of a possible fifty-six years.
-The 1871 proofs are unique, so too 1883.
-The 1920 unique, the 1923 unique.
-Most years are known by one, maybe two examples.
+Of those thirteen years, the 1871 proofs are believed unique, so too 1883.
+Of the specimen strikes, the 1879 is believed unique as is the 1920 and 1923.
+Those coins aside, most years are represented by just two examples.
 A simple maths calculation reveals just how few Sydney proofs are available to collectors.

 114998-N&V-1883-Proof-Sovereign-OBV-TECH-May-2026